§ 110-90.2. Mandatory child care providers' criminal history checks.

 (f) There shall be no liability for negligence on the part of an employer of a child care provider, an owner or operator of a child care facility, a State or local agency, or the employees of a State or local agency, arising from any action taken or omission by any of them in carrying out the provisions of this section.
 The immunity established by this subsection shall not extend to gross negligence, wanton conduct, or intentional wrongdoing that would otherwise be actionable.
 The immunity established by this subsection is waived to the extent of indemnification by insurance, indemnification under Article 31A of Chapter 143 of the General Statutes, and to the extent sovereign immunity is waived under the Torts Claim Act, as set forth in Article 31 of Chapter 143 of the General Statutes.

 (g) The child care provider shall pay the cost of the fingerprinting and the federal criminal history record check in accordance with G.S.
-143B‑934.
-The Department of Public Safety shall perform the State criminal history record check.
+143B-1209.14.
+The State Bureau of Investigation shall perform the State criminal history record check.
 The Department of Health and Human Services shall pay for and conduct the county criminal history record check.
 Child care providers who reside outside the State bear the cost of the county criminal history record check and shall provide the county criminal history record check to the Division of Child Development as required by this section.